birchish/discord.gd/README.md

 - Supports `Application Commands` aka `Slash Commands`
 - Uses Godot signals to emit events like `bot_ready`, `guild_create`, `message_create`, `message_delete`, etc.
 - Get User Avatar and Guild Icon as Godot's `ImageTexture`
-- Uses coroutine async functions i.e Promises
+- Uses coroutine async functions i.e., Promises

 Installation
 --------------

 This is a regular plugin for Godot.
-Copy the contents of `addons/discord_gd` into the `addons/` folder in the same directory as your project, and activate it in your project settings.
+Copy the contents of `addons/discord_gd` into the `addons/` folder in the same directory as your project and activate it in your project settings.

 The plugin now comes with no extra assets to stay lightweight.
 If you want to try an example scene, you can see the examples from: [Discord.gd Examples](https://github.com/3ddelano/discord_gd_examples)

-> For in-depth installation instructions check the [Installation Wiki](https://3ddelano.github.io/discord.gd/installation)
+> For in-depth installation instructions, check the [Installation Wiki](https://3ddelano.github.io/discord.gd/installation)

 > Note: You will need a valid Discord Bot token available at [Discord Applications](https://discord.com/developers/applications)